directus-labs/guest-authoring/automations-to-level-up-your-blog-with-directus/index.md

 We will automate translation from English to French, then update the article that was just created or updated.
 While we will translate only the `detail` section of the blog, but you can also use this method to create a translations for more fields.

-### How to Implement
-First, install the AI translator marketplace extension in Directus.
-Go to the **Flows** tab and create a new flow, give it any name you like.
+This automation relies on the AI Translator extension, which you can download from the Directus Marketplace and is published by the Directus team.

-Create a flow to trigger translation upon creating or updating a post and select the content collection.
+Create a new flow with an event trigger.
+The scope should be `items.create` and `items.update` on the `content` collection.

-The trigger will only return the `key` of the content, but the whole post is needed for DeepL.
+The trigger will only return the `key` of the content, but we require the `detail` field.
 Create a **Read Data** operation and give it full access permissions.
-On the “Content Translations” collection, access the following query:
+On the "Content Translations" collection, access the following query:

 ```json
 {